paidworkco/worken-sdk-flutter/README.md

 ```dart
 WorkenSdk.walletService(); /// Service to extract functions
 ```
-or, if setup with locator
+also, if setup with locator
 ```dart
  locator.get<WalletService>(); /// Get service from locator
 ```